Don't Dream It's Over: Weekly charts

+Year-end charts

 Sixpence None the Richer version

 "Don't Dream It's Over" was the second radio single released in promotion of the album Divine Discontent by Sixpence None the Richer.
 The commercial single release features the B-side "Don't Pass Me By," which was recorded during the sessions for Divine Discontent.
 Their version was also included in the 2003 compilation album Smallville: The Talon Mix.